QLD2032

 Download PDF

 Queensland is heading into a once-in-a-generation infrastructure boom, with construction activity forecast to climb from about $53 billion in 2024–25 to around $77 billion by 2026–27.
-For Tier-2 and Tier-3 contractors, that pipeline represents significant opportunity—but also a test of workforce capacity and compliance.
+For Tier-2 and Tier-3 contractors, that pipeline represents significant opportunity — but also a test of workforce capacity.

-Construction Skills Queensland’s Horizon 2032 analysis points to peak demand of roughly 156,000 construction workers in 2026–27, with an average annual shortfall of about 18,200 workers and a peak gap of around 50,000 workers.
-At the same time, the Queensland Government’s Queensland Procurement Policy 2026 (QPP 2026) and the Building and Construction Training Policy hard-wire apprentices, trainees and local employment into tender scoring and supplier eligibility.
+Construction Skills Queensland's Horizon 2032 analysis points to peak demand of roughly 156,000 construction workers in 2026–27, with an average annual shortfall of about 18,200 workers and a peak gap of around 50,000 workers.
+The workforce challenge remains real even though the mandatory training policy has been removed from new tenders.

 Horizon 2032 projects that Queensland's construction pipeline will increase by roughly 45 percent between 2024–25 and 2026–27, driving labour demand to a peak band around 156,000 workers.
 Against that demand, industry analysis points to a persistent skills shortage, with an average eight-year shortfall of about 18,200 workers and an expected peak gap of approximately 50,000 workers in 2026–27.